dclause/hermes-backend-python/README.md

 ```

 * Open GUI: `python3 -m hermes --open`
-* Run in debug mode: `python3 -m hermes --debug`
+* Run in debug mode: `python3 -m hermes --dev --debug`
 * Help: `python3 -m hermes --help`

-3. For your convenience, you can use `make` commands in the project:
+3. For your convenience, you can use `make` commands in the project.
+Use `make help` for help.

 ```
-$ make
+make env
-Available commands:
+make install
-help                      Print help for each target documentation             Open documentation install                   Install everything run                       Run the code env                       Source the virtual environment debug                     Debug the code clean                     Cleanup test                      Run all tests lint                      Lint the code deps-install              Install the dependencies dev-deps-install          Install the dev dependencies deps-update               Update the dependencies dev-deps-update           Update the dependencies feedback                  Provide feedback
+make run
 ```